austinzheng/Cormorant/README.md

 Features
 --------

-Lambdatron has the following features:
+Lambdatron has a number of possibly useful features.
+Lambdatron's data structures should share identical semantics with Clojure's data structures (in that they are immutable and persistent), although some of them are implemented using Swift's naive copy-on-write features rather than as proper persistent data structures.

-**Lists**, the bread and butter of Lisp.
-Create a list using `cons`, extract the first element using `first`, or create a list without its first element using `rest`.
+**Sequences**, like in Clojure.
+Sequences are immutable, and come in several flavors.
+You can prepend items using `cons`, extract the first element using `first`, or get the sequence consisting of all but the first element using `rest`.
+Create a sequence or get a sequence view using `seq`.

+* Cons lists, the bread and butter of Lisp.
 Create the empty list using `()`.
 Or use the `list` function to create a list from zero or more arguments.
+* Lazy sequences, which store a [thunk](http://en.wikipedia.org/wiki/Thunk) whose evaluation is deferred until absolutely necessary, after which they cache their value.
+Create a lazy sequence using the stdlib `lazy-seq` macro.
+Some of the stdlib and built-in functions may also return lazy sequences.
+* Lightweight views into strings, vectors, and hashmaps, which allow treating those collections like sequences without requiring expensive copying operations.
+These are transparent to the end user.
+* Contiguous lists backed by an `Array`.
+These are transparent to the end user.

 **Vectors**, declared using square brackets: `[1 2 true "Lisp"]`, or the `vector` function.
 Unlike lists, vectors can't be used to invoke functions.
 Vectors can be used in function position with an integer index argument.